ondrej-kvasnovsky/vaadin-8-on-grails-3/unix_based_systems.md

 ![](sdk-man.png)

-If you face to any kind of issues, open [http://sdkman.io/install.html](http://sdkman.io/install.html) and follow instructions to install SdkMan.
+If you face to any kind of issues, open [http://sdkman.io/install.html](http://sdkman.io/install.html) for help with SdkMan.

 ### Step 2